-The vendor released a fix in Tomcat versions 7.0.94, 8.5.40 and 9.0.19.
+The vendor has rated this as a Low severity issue.
+A fix was released in versions 7.0.94, 8.5.40 and 9.0.19.
 Users are encouraged to upgrade as soon as possible.
-CVE-2019-0232 has been assigned to track this issue.
+CVE-2019-0221 has been assigned to track this issue.

 Steps To Replicate

 1. Install a Java Runtime Environment (JRE) in Windows.

 2. Download a vulnerable version of Tomcat and extract.